 Change in metrics

-Note: Using multiple devices to watch the same video and streaming the same video across multiple windows and tabs are examples of low-quality playbacks.
+Note: Using several devices to watch the same video, and streaming the same video across several windows and tabs are examples of low-quality playbacks.

 Paid advertising views

-- TrueView in-stream video ads: Paid advertising views will be counted as views when:
+- Skippable in-stream ads: Paid advertising views will be counted as views when: